zishengz/zishengz.github.io/_pages/about.md

 I am currently looking for Tenure-Track positions.
 The research plans of the ZZ Lab are summarized in the comic below:
 ![](assets/img/research_plan.png)

 Trivia: I am a alumnus of the late UCLA-CSST program.
 I did a research internship at Center for Nanoscale Materials, Argonne National Lab in 2022.
-I am the rhythmic guitarist on a local band based in Austin Texas.
+I was a rhythmic guitarist on a local band based in Austin Texas.
 I plan to make [xkcd](https://xkcd.com/)-style TOC graphics for all my first- or corresponding-author papers to come, and proposals if possible.

 <!-- - Statistical ensemble representation of dynamic clusters and restructuring surfaces in catalytic conditions.
 - Development of global optimizers with grand canonical and multi-objective functionality for structure search of crystals, clusters, and surfaces.